 - Develop fixed bid quotation for project design/programming/platform fabrication/installation/commissioning

-- Base project execution schedule with critical path defined
+- Base project execution schedule with the critical path defined

 The existing flavor mixing line was modified and expanded with EPIC’s in-line blending skid addition.
 Recently, the client had installed a new packaging line for the blending system and wanted to expand the capacity of the blending system without expanding the footprint of the line.

 The in-line blending skid uses ingredient trees to mix various products on one small skid, eliminating multiple storage tank requirements.
 The skid utilizes two small tanks.
-As product is mixed, one tank fills with solution.
-Simultaneously, the other tank is emptied and washed out, prepping for the next product in the que.
+As the product is mixed, one tank fills with the solution.
+Simultaneously, the other tank is emptied and washed out, prepping for the next product in the queue.

 Static mixers on the skid are used to ensure the formula is properly mixed.
 A re-surge tank is included in the system, where a re-circulation pump is used to ensure proper mix before filling.

 The resurge tank acts as a buffer between the blending and filling systems.
 Because the system can operate at variable blend rates, which is especially important during start-up and shut-down, the tank regulates flow to the filler.
 It does this by creating a reserve of product that can continue flowing,even as blend rates vary.
 The automated controls for the system match blend and fill rates, regulating pressure on the holding tank to level the fluctuations and couple the blending and filling system.

 A product-to-product washout system is used, and the tank is drained between products.
 A back pressure control valve keeps pressure on the tank, and logic in the control system prevents two flavors from running at once.
 Past the pump for the packaging side, a pair of valves send scrap material to re-blend totes.
 Three to five percent of scrap is re-blended into appropriate